moqsien/gknet/README.md

 ## what does gknet do better than gnet?
 - More readable code.
 - A ready-made http framework with TLS.
+- Shared and configurable goroutine pool for events.
 - More open, which means we do not need internals when sometimes are only interested in a special package or implementation.

 ## examples